NCAR/DART/docs/pages/Getting_Started.md

 The result (hopefully) is that seven executables now reside in your work directory.

-:dart: *NOTE*: The most common problem is that the netCDF libraries and include files are not found.
+:dart: *NOTE*: The most common problem is that the netCDF libraries and/or include files were not found in the specified location(s).
 The second most common problem is that the netCDF libraries were built with a different compiler than the one used for DART.
-Find (or compile) a compatible NetCDF library, edit the `DARTHOME/build_templates/mkmf.template` to point to the location of the include and library, recreate the `Makefile`, and try again.
+Find (or compile) a compatible NetCDF library, edit the `DARTHOME/build_templates/mkmf.template` to point to the correct locations of the includes and library files, recreate the `Makefile`s, and try again.

 <span id="runningSomething" class="anchor"></span> [](#runningSomething)